Drunk on Colour

 If arriving earlier, you will have a chance to explore Casablanca - the largest city in Morocco.
 Modelled after Marseille in France, this bustling port city is now also the undisputed economic capital of Morocco and one of Africa's largest ports.
 The architectural style of the city is eclectic, combining Art Deco French colonial buildings and Mauresque (Moorish) government institutions with an old medina and the city's modern-day landmark - the Hassan II Mosque.

-After breakfast we can make a quick visit to the impressive Hassan II Mosque., built in 1993 by a team of over 6000 craftsmen.
+After breakfast we'll have a guided tour of the impressive Hassan II Mosque, built in 1993 by a team of over 6000 craftsmen.
 Located on the shores of the city it is an imposing edifice and one of the few mosques in Morocco that foreigners are allowed to enter.
+Please note that we join with other people for this tour.
+There is an option to upgrade to your own guide if this interests you.
+Please speak to your tour leader for more details.

 Day 3-4 - Fes